-My research group investigates viral infections at the molecular level.
-We are fascinated by viruses, and how something so small at the border of the definition of life and with very few genes can overtake the control of the cell, the organ or the body.
-The medical importance of viral infections continues, with chronic infections like HIV and hepatitis viruses, a plethora of common acute infections like coronavirus, influenza, those causing serious illness like Ebola, and a growing number of vector borne viruses like dengue, chikungunya and Zika.
+My research group investigates virus-host interactions at the molecular level.
+We are fascinated by viruses, and how something so small at the border of the definition of life and with very few genes can take over control of the cell, the organ or the body.
+With the recent COVID-19 pandemic, the importance of basic virology for development of therapeutics and vaccines need no further explanation.

-We are currently eight researchers in the group based on the 13th floor of the Mærsk tower at Panum.
-We work with around twenty others within Copenhagen Hepatitis C Program (CO-HEP) and are affiliated with Department of Immunology and Microbiology, University of Copenhagen as well as Department of Infectious Diseases, Hvidovre Hospital.
+Our group consists of around 10 researchers at all levels.
+You find us on the 13th floor at the Panum Institute.
+We work with around 40 other scientists within Copenhagen Hepatitis C Program (CO-HEP) and are affiliated with Department of Immunology and Microbiology, University of Copenhagen as well as Department of Infectious Diseases, Hvidovre Hospital.

 Fields of interest

-Viruses of interest include HCV and related viruses, vector-borne viruses such as chikungunya, yellow fever, Zika and tick-borne encephalitis virus, animal pathogens such as bovine viral diarrhea virus, classical swine fever virus and border disease virus, and emerging viruses, such as the novel coronavirus responsible for COVID-19; SARS-CoV-2.
+Viruses of interest include HCV and related viruses, vector-borne viruses such as chikungunya, yellow fever, Zika and tick-borne encephalitis virus, animal pathogens such as pestiviruses, and emerging viruses, such as SARS-CoV-2 the virus responsible for COVID-19.

 Primary fields of research

-A central research focus is RNA viruses, and how these interact with cellular RNA during infection.
-The exciting overlapping field of cellular non-coding RNA and virology allows for application of state-of-the art systems biology techniques in the context of viral infection.
-Systems virology is of particular interest to broadly identify phenomena that would be missed using reductionist approaches.
-Combined with classical virology and cell biology methods, we are able to follow up on findings to validate and functionally understand findings.
+A central research focus is RNA viruses, and how these interact with cellular factors during infection.
+This exciting field allows for application of state-of-the art systems biology techniques in the context of viral infection.

 A limitation of AGO-CLIP methods is the lack of experimental pairing between identified targets and the bound miRNA.
 Identification of miRNA-target pairs therefore relies on bioinformatic predictions.
-Through method optimization, we developed ways to experimentally ligate the two, thereby unambiguously identifying miRNAs and their cognate targets (Moore et al., 2015 Nat Comm).
+Through method optimization, we developed ways to experimentally ligate the two, thereby unambiguously identifying miRNAs and their cognate targets (Moore 2015 Nat Comm).
 The resulting data set generated a map of miRNA interactions in mouse brain and human liver cells.
-In a follow-up study in the cow, we generated the so far most comprehensive binding map approaching saturation (Scheel et al., 2017 Sci Rep).
+In a follow-up study in cattle cells, we generated the so far most comprehensive binding map approaching saturation (Scheel 2017 Sci Rep).

 Another research focus is animal homolog viruses of HCV.
 Since its discovery in 1989, the origin of HCV has been a mystery and solid reports of related endemic viruses lacking.
-In 2011, collaborators discovered the first non-primate hepacivirus (NPHV).
-We have studied these viruses subsequently found in horses and rodents, and contributed to their initial characterization (Kapoor et al., 2013 mBio; Kapoor et al., 2013 JVI).
-Through construction of a full-length infectious NPHV clone, we demonstrated the genetic make up and course of infection after intrahepatic injection into a horse (Scheel et al., 2015 PNAS).
+With deep sequencing approaches, this field exploded and we now know of a plethora of HCV related hepaciviruses.
+We were involved in discovery of several of these (Kapoor 2013 mBio; Kapoor 2013 JVI).
+Curiously, the closest related virus to HCV is equine hepacivirus (EqHV), which is of particular interest as a model of HCV pathology and immune responses as well as for its potential role in transmissible equine liver disease.
+Through construction of an infectious clone, we demonstrated the genetic make up and course of infection after intrahepatic injection into a horse (Scheel 2015 PNAS).
+By experimental challenge in horses we further described the typical acute resolving infection that follows, including intrahepatic transcriptomic changes to infection (Tomlinson 2021 Hepatology).
+We further characterized the related equine pegiviruses, and found that these target the bone marrow without causing clinical disease (Tomlinson 2020 PLoS Pathog).
 In ongoing collaborative studies, we continue work to understand hepaci- pegi- and parvoviruses in horses in vivo.
-Our lab focuses on the molecular biology of these studies.

-The rodent hepacivirus is very promising as a small animal model for HCV.
+Rodent hepacivirus is another particularly interesting virus given its role as a small animal model for HCV.
 No current immune-competent animal model for HCV exists, hampering vaccine development.
-We, together with Amit Kapoor, Nationwide Children’s Hospital, Ohio, characterized rat hepacivirus (RHV), the infection of which was studied in lab rats (Trivedi et al., 2017 Hepatology).
-We also, together with Charles Rice’ laboratory at The Rockefeller University adapted RHV to lab mice, providing an even more accessible surrogate model for HCV (Billerbeck et al., 2017 Science).
-Our group is currently continuing work with these viruses, including their miRNA dependency, tropism, pathogenesis and establishment of in vitro systems (Wolfisberg et al., 2019 J Virol).
+Together with collaborators, we characterized rat hepacivirus (RHV) in vivo (Trivedi 2018 Hepatology).
+We also, together with Charles Rice’ laboratory at The Rockefeller University adapted RHV to lab mice, providing an even more accessible surrogate model for HCV (Billerbeck 2017 Science).
+We subsequently developed in vitro systems for this virus, established assays for neutralizing antibodies and studied its entry receptor dependency (Wolfisberg 2019 J Virol; Wolfisberg 2022 Hepatology).